msandifo/reprosci/2018/006/Readme.md

-The code base is in `r` and is managed within RStudio, using the `drake` package, and my `reoproscir` package on `github` obtained with `devtools::install_github('msandifo/reproscir')`. *Note this package is very much a work in progress, and while it is installed automagically,it will likely need reinstalling with *`devtools::install_github('msandifo/reproscir')`.
+The code base is in `r` and is managed within RStudio, using the `drake` package, and my `reoproscir` package on `github` obtained with `devtools::install_github('msandifo/reproscir')`. *Note this package is very much a work in progress, and while it is installed automagically if not present, if it had been previously installed it will likely need updating with *`devtools::install_github('msandifo/reproscir')`.

+Future energy consuption projected are implemented with the function `reproscir::project_cagr` (project with compounding annual growth rate) which makes nice use of the wonderful functional capabilities of the `purrr` package with the statement `purrr::imap_dbl(rep(1,n), ~.x*((1.+ gr/100)^.y))` where `n` is the length in years of the projection and `gr` is the annual growth rate.

 The code can be executed by opening the `Rstudio` project `006.Rproj` and sourcing `drake.R`.